plopcas/it-waves/README.md

-# IT-Waves
+# IT WAVES 🐍

-A retro horror game where you hunt a single snake-like monstrosity across 20 procedurally generated waves.
+A retro survavial horror game where you hunt a single snake-like monstrosity across 20 procedurally generated waves.
 The snake escapes when damaged enough (waves 1-19), forcing you to chase it through increasingly difficult arenas.
 On Wave 20, you finally defeat it.

 ## Game Overview

-**IT-Waves** is a top-down arcade horror shooter inspired by classic games like Centipede.
+**IT-Waves** is a top-down arcade survival horror shooter inspired by classic games like Centipede.
 You're frozen in fear at the center of the screen, able only to aim and shoot as a sinister snake and its minions close in.
 Each wave increases the difficulty—more enemies, closing fog, and a relentless snake that won't stop until Wave 20.

 ### Core Gameplay
 - **20 Waves**: Progress through increasingly difficult waves